 An analytical approach to the marketing function of a firm.
 Development of competitive marketing strategy in a dynamic environment.
-Prerequisite: BU 526.
+Prerequisite: BU 526 (Accounting) and Admission to the MBA program.

 BU 658 Managerial Skills/Professional Experiences (3)

 Course will be composed of two components.
 In the first, managerial skills, students will acquire a set of skills to manage and group and individual dynamics in organizations.
 The second, Professional Experiences, will consist of local and regional CEOs, CIOs, CFOs, and middle managers presenting seminars addressing managerial issues they encounter in their professional lives.
 The emphasis of these seminars will be the legal and ethical responsibilities of organizations.
 Prerequisite: Admission to the MBA program.